amadorel/Libster/README.md

 <h3>Project Summary</h3>
 Libster is a personal book cataloging web-application that utilizes the .NET MVC framework alongside JavaScript for dynamic features and AJAX for backend data processing.
 Bootstrap was utilized for site customization and modal creation. <br /><br />

-Libster provides users (particularly the developer...) the ability to track their person library collections!
+Libster provides users (particularly the developer...) the ability to track their home library collections!
 Long-term, Libster will provide users with the ability to create a catalog of books and create custom "playlists" to group books by themes or by metrics of personal choosing!
 Be on the lookout for more developments in the future.

 <h3>Project Proposal & Specs:</h3>
 {INSERT PROPOSAL}

 <h3>Future Development:</h3>
-<li>Implement usage of Google Books API to complete ISBN queries when creating books</li>
+<li>Implement usage of Google Books API to allow users to create books from ISBN queries</li>
 <li>Further develop check-out functionality so user's can keep track of books they've loaned out</li>

 <h3>AI Disclosure</h3>